LeonB87/Powershell/README.md

 ### Get-AzureDomainsDMARC.ps1

-collets tenant SPF,DMARC, DKIM records.
+collects tenant SPF,DMARC, DKIM records for all domains in an Azure Tenant.

 ### Get-FolderStructure.ps1